 A guided tour of Wray will allow you to discover the site of a mysterious death – a mill owner found floating in the very water vaunted to make his fortune.
-You can also stand on the spot of one of the country’s most sudden and vicious flash floods and learn why a southern sea captain gave £200 forever to the local school.
+You can also stand on the spot of one of the country’s most sudden and vicious flash floods and hear the Hardyesque story of why the local school has £200 forever.
 This 45-60minute tour will reveal the fascinating, and often tumultuous, history of this intriguing village.

 Walks are at the following dates and times:

 Sunday May 1st: 10.00, 14.00